gifford-lab/mri-wrapper/README.md

 Tweakable params:

-+ `MRI_MAXITER`: The number of hyper-parameter setting to try
++ `MRI_MAXITER`: The number of hyper-parameter setting to try.
 + `ORDER`: The order to carry out.
 Usually no need to change.
-+ `max_iter`: Maximum number of iteration in training phase
++ `max_iter`: Maximum number of iteration in training phase.
-+ `snapshot`: The iteration iterval to save model in training phase
++ `test_interval`: The iteration interval to test on validation set in training phase.
-+ `test_interval`: The iteration interval to test on validation set in training phase
++ `snapshot`: The iteration iterval to save model in training phase.
+Should use same value as `test_interval`.
-+ `display`: The iteration interval to display the training loss in training phase
++ `display`: The iteration interval to display the training loss in training phase.
+For users who don't care the specific training process, this can be set to arbitrarily large to save time and space
-+ `train_trial`: The number of training trial
++ `train_trial`: The number of training trial.

 ## Run the model